Emily Ratajkowski, Alexandra Daddario Attend Marie Claire Fresh Faces Event

 At Marie Claire’s Fresh Faces party on Friday night, celebrating the covers of Emily Ratajkowski, Alexandra Daddario, Janelle Monae, Zoey Deutch and Aja Naomi King at The Doheny Room in Los Angeles, the chatter was all about Coachella.

 “It was insane.
-I had no idea what to expect, and just the walk to get in alone is such a trek,” marveled first-timer Aja Naomi King.
+I had no idea what to expect, and just the walk to get in alone is such a trek,” marveled first-timer Naomi King.
 “It’s an equal playing field; everyone’s gotta go through it.”
 The “How to get Away With Murder” actress said it great being introduced to bands she didn’t even know, such as Jack Garratt.
-“I’m always a bit late when it comes to music so I’m sure this person’s already super famous,” she laughed.
+“I’m always a bit late when it comes to music, so I’m sure this person’s already superfamous,” she laughed.

 It’s been a good year for the actress, who starred in “Birth of a Nation” and just finished filming “Untouchables” with Kevin Hart.
 “He’s so great in it.
 It’s truly unlike we’ve ever seen him before; it’s beautiful work, so grounded.”
 She said filming “was quite the insane experience” because of the number of fans he had in his hometown of Philadelphia.